Free fire extinguisher annual inspection record

 Preview the template

-See the first part of the annual inspection record below.
-Enter your email above to download the full form (PDF-ready).
+See the first part of the fire extinguisher annual inspection record below.
+Download the full version above.

 What is a fire extinguisher annual inspection record?

 A fire extinguisher annual inspection record is the detailed documentation completed by a licensed fire protection technician during the periodic maintenance of a portable fire extinguisher.
-Unlike the monthly visual check carried out by a responsible person on-site, the annual inspection goes much further - it involves weighing or measuring the extinguishing agent to confirm it is within specification, examining internal components (where the extinguisher type requires it), verifying the hydrostatic test is current, completing a discharge test (where the maintenance schedule requires it), recharging and recording recharge details, and signing off with a technician certification including licence number.
-This template follows the maintenance requirements set out in AS 1851 (Maintenance of fire protection systems and equipment).
+Unlike the monthly visual check carried out by a responsible person on-site, the annual inspection goes much further.
+It involves weighing or measuring the extinguishing agent to confirm it is within specification, examining internal components (where the extinguisher type requires it), verifying the hydrostatic test is current, completing a discharge test (where the maintenance schedule requires it), recharging and recording recharge details, and signing off with a technician certification including licence number.
+This template follows the maintenance requirements set out in AS 1851-2012 (Maintenance of fire protection systems and equipment).

 - AS 1851 compliance: demonstrate that each extinguisher has been maintained to standard by a licensed technician, satisfying regulatory and insurer obligations.